redgreenblues/playboy-starter-pack/README.md

 ## Main Features
 1. Registration and login
    - Includes authentication and encrypted password
-2. Create new post
+2. <span id='2-create-new-post'>Create new post</span>
    - Required fields: Image link
    - Non-required fields: Caption
    - (Bonus): Hashtag function in caption similar to Instagram
-3. Edit post
+3. Create new comment
+   - User is able to add new comment in a particular post
+4. <span id='4-edit-post'>Edit post</span>
    - Able to edit caption of a particular post user created
+   - User will not be able to edit caption of other user's post
+5. Edit comment
    - Able to edit comments made by user
-   - User will not be able to edit caption of other user's post
    - User will not be able to edit comment made by other user
-4. Delete post
+6. <span id='6-delete-post'>Delete post</span>
    - Able to delete a particular post that user created
+   - User will not be able to delete posts made by other users
+7. Delete comment
+   - Able to delete a particular comment that user commented
+   - User will not be able to delete comments made by other users
-5. Dashboard to show all the memes, gifs and puns created by all the users
+8. Dashboard to show all the memes, gifs and puns created by all the users
    - This will show all the latest feed
    - User will be able to 'like' and 'comment' individual post
+9. User dashboard to show all the latest feed posted by a particular user
+   - User will be able to 'like' and 'comment' individual post
+   - User will be able to [Create new post](#2-create-new-post), [Edit post](#4-edit-post) and [Delete post](#6-delete-post)
-6. React routing for multi-page views
+10. React routing for multi-page views
-7. (Bonus): Able to search post
+11. (Bonus): Able to search post
       - Search by keywords in post's caption
       - Search by hashtag
       - Search by theme
-8. (Bonus): Able to search other users
+12. (Bonus): Able to search other users
       - After searching, user is able to follow the other user

 ## User Journey Map
 ### 1. Landing Page